csci1710/forge-documentation/forge-docs-book/src/home.md

 We will nevertheless try to maintain a reasonable separation.
 ~~~

+## Textbook

+Forge also has a [draft textbook](https://csci1710.github.io/book/), which is in a different document in order to make searching easier.

+## Using this Documentation

 ```admonish hint title="Table of Contents, Theme, and Search"
 This page has three buttons for popping out the table of contents, changing the color theme, and searching.
 If you do not see them, please ensure that JavaScript is enabled.